 The law school with a heart.

-The USPF College of Law started when collegiate courses were opened in 1933.
-With the offering of complete collegiate courses in the Arts and Sciences, Education, Commerce, Law, and Engineering, the name, Southern Institute was changed to Southern College in 1937.
+TThe USPF School of Law started when collegiate courses were opened in 1933.
+With the offering of complete collegiate courses in the Arts and Sciences, Education, Commerce, Law, and Engineering, the name Southern Institute was changed to Southern College in 1937.

 In 1949, the Southern College was granted the permit to open a Graduate School.
 Having attained university status, the name Southern College was changed to University of Southern Philippines on July 8, 1949.
-The graduate courses that have been offered since are: Master of Arts in English, Master of Arts in Teaching Sociology, Master of Arts in Teaching English, Master of Laws, and Master of Science in Social Work.
+Among these graduate courses is the Master of Laws program.

-The College of Law has produced notable Law Alumni in the years of its existence. and one of these was the late Rene Espina who placed as one of the top ten (9th placer) in the 1954 Bar Examinations.
+The USPF School of Law has produced notable Law alumni in the years of its existence and one of these was the late Atty.
+Rene Espina who placed ninth (9th) in the 1954 Bar Examinations.

-The College of Law (soon to be School of Law) offers Juris Doctor (JD), a non-thesis law degree.
-It has also adopted the August-June Academic Year.
-We offer flexibility of schedules.
+The School of Law offers Juris Doctor (JD), a non-thesis law degree, with flexibility of schedules.
 Students can choose between two (2) sections, one for weekday classes and the other for weekend classes.

 Students can also opt to mix the offered two sections.